Each season brings new adventures to Tappahannock and Essex County.

 The Hutchinson Unit’s tall structure grasslands provide plenty of opportunities to see migratory and grassland breeding birds including dickcissels, bobolinks, northern bobwhite, and Eastern meadowlark, as well as various butterflies.
 Additionally, white-tailed deer and rabbits can be watched from the lookout platform.
 Warblers, woodpeckers and a variety of woodland songbirds, including scarlet and summer tanagers, may be observed in the forested areas.
 Look for belted kingfisher, bald eagles, and the occasional muskrat at the fishing pier and boat launch area.

 Launch canoes and kayaks next to the pier for further exploration of the marshes of Mount Landing Creek.
 A trail map is available via the U.S. Fish and Wildlife Service.
 Note: There are visitation restrictions during the fall deer hunting season.
-Check the refuge’s website for more information
+Check the refuge’s website for more information.

 • Laurel Grove Unit – Nature Trail – Surrounds a stunning 10-acre freshwater pond within a mixed woodland.
 A well-shaded 1.5-mile loop trail borders the pond providing an opportunity to spot aquatic wildlife in the pond or denizens of the woodland.
 Otters, beavers and turtles frequent this pond as well as various waterfowl, especially in the winter, and dragonflies are abundant.
 In the spring, listen to the melodic choruses of bullfrogs, spotted leopard frogs and green frogs.
 Woodland birds that may be observed include woodpeckers, eastern wood-peewee, scarlet and summer tanager, and migrating warblers.
 Along this trail, a half-mile walk west from the main entrance, is a sheltered photo blind with a view of Farnham Creek, allowing the observer to view and photograph winter waterfowl.
 Bald eagles may also be spotted from this vantage point.
 Just off the northern portion of the main pond loop trail is a secondary, more rustic trail leading down through the woodland to provide closer views of the pond.
 This secondary trail is marked with a mix of white blazes on trees and brown wayfinding signposts.